shjo-april/AI-Challenge-FireClassification/README.md

 - Use [the Google Drive link](https://drive.google.com/file/d/1TQVXo49dpYsASU5i7zfhBZrvMNmaSw8t/view?usp=sharing) to download the dataset.

 **Folder Structure**:
-You should organize the dataset in the following manner:
+Organize the dataset in the following manner:

 ```bash
 data_train/